princemondol/FED/README.md

 * The application state is maintained using **REDUX**.
 * For responsiveness, **BOOTSTRAP** framework has been used.
 * A helper module (**UIhelper.js**) has been created for radio/checkbox values some extra functionality.

+## Get Started
+> * Clone the repository from https://github.com/princemondol/FED.git
+> * Open the directory in terminal and use **npm install**, to install all the dependencies.
+> * After installing all the dependencies, use **npm start** to start the app locally, it automaticaly opens the browser @ localhost:3000
+> * To deploy use **npm run build** to generate a production build and deploy.

 ## Application State